 From United States, Cambridge

 You can take disciplinary action against him for absenteeism.
-However, since the background of suicide has no nexus to his employment, you can not chargesheet him as there is no misconduct on that count.
+However, since the background of suicide has no nexus to his employment, you cannot charge sheet him as there is no misconduct on that count.
 The misconduct has not taken place on the premises of the establishment.
-After the enquiry for absenteeism is completed, pls check his past record of service.
+After the inquiry for absenteeism is completed, please check his past record of service.
 If there is a poor history of warnings, memos, etc., then depending on the gravity, you can decide the punishment.
 Please ensure proper disciplinary procedure is followed.

 From India, Pune

-Please send him a letter at his local and permanent address and ask him to resume duty after explaining his absence.
-In the said letter you can also word it that in case he fails to resume duty you will be constrained to believe that he is no longer interested in working in the organisation.
+Dear Madam, Please send him a letter to his local and permanent address, asking him to resume duty after explaining his absence.
+In the said letter, you can also mention that in case he fails to resume duty, you will be constrained to believe that he is no longer interested in working in the organization.

 From India, Pune